 You have the right to control how medical information about you is processed, used, shared, disseminated or sold, for purposes other than your direct medical care - so called secondary uses (or purposes).
-Secondary uses are not about information sharing between healthcare professionals.

-Secondary uses include projects involved in risk stratification, "population health management", national clinical audits, research, healthcare planning, commissioning of healthcare services by CCGs (Clinical Commissioning Groups), commercial and even political uses.
+Secondary uses include projects involved in risk stratification, "population health management", national clinical audits, research, healthcare planning, commissioning of healthcare services by CCGs, commercial and even political uses.